low-sky/low-sky.github.io/_posts/2015-11-30-pressures.md

 Here, we have replaced $$N_{\mathrm{tot}}/{V}$$ with the electron volume density $$N_e$$.

 To turn this into an equation of state for the degeneracy pressure, we have to understand how momentum is related to pressure.
 This is a standard derivation in many statistical mechanics or modern physics texts, which is summarized here.
 Pressure is the force per unit area.
 We can compute the pressure in a gas by analyzing the force that gas exerts on a perfectly elastic barrier of area $$A$$.
-Consider a beam of particles with (vector) momentum $$\mathbf{p}}$$ travelling toward a barrier along a trajectory that makes an angle $$\theta$$ with respect to the normal.
+Consider a beam of particles with (vector) momentum $$\mathbf{p}$$ travelling toward a barrier along a trajectory that makes an angle $$\theta$$ with respect to the normal.
 We define the normal to be in the $$\hat{z}$$ direction.
 If one of the particles strikes the barrier and rebounds off, it must have an impulse of magnitude $$ 2 \Delta p \cos \theta  = -2 p \cos \theta$$ exerted on it.
 If the particles strike the wall with an time $$\Delta t$$ between collisions, the average force that the wall exerts on the particles must be equal to this momentum: $$ F \Delta t = -2 p \cos \theta $$.

 We can then express the typical time interval between collisions with the wall in terms of how fast the particles are travelling and the distance between particles in the $$z$$-direction ($$\Delta z$$):  $$\Delta t = 2 \Delta z / (v \cos \theta)$$.
 Thus, the  force from this beam of particles is $$ F = 2 p v \cos^2 \theta /\Delta z$$.
 We can then express this in terms of a force per unit area (or a pressure) as
 $$